• Skip to primary navigation

 pan sauce in skillet.

-• Remove steak to plate and cover with aluminum foil.
+• Remove steaks to plate and cover with aluminum foil.
 Heat reserved marinade and broth to a low boil.
 Lower heat and stir in butter and herbs.
-Lightly sprinkle arrowroot powder (or cornstarch) over the sauce and stir to thicken.
+Lightly sprinkle arrowroot powder, flour or cornstarch over the sauce and stir to thicken.

 filet medallions with butter in skillet.